Perturbative and nonperturbative properties of heavy quark transport in a thermal SU(3) gluon plasma: Framework and setup

 and

 The integral boundaries and the short notations are summarized below:

-The contributions from $s$- and $u$-channels (panel-b and c in Fig.~\ref{fig:TwoBody_Diag}) are not divergent for small momentum transfers due to the finite heavy quark mass ($m_{c}=1.5\rm~GeV$ and $m_{b}=4.75\rm~GeV$).
-Therefore, the $su$-channels contributions for the energy loss and momentum diffusion coefficients can be obtained directly by modifying the integral boundaries in $t$-channel [Eqs.~(\ref{eq:dEdz_Hard_t_Perturbative}), (\ref{eq:KappaT_Hard_t_Perturbative}) and (\ref{eq:KappaL_Hard_t_Perturbative})]: (1) the $|\vec{p}_{2}|$ integration down to zero, $|\vec{p}_{2}|_{min}=0$ in Eq.~(\ref{eq:App_P2Min}); (2) the $cos\psi$ integration up to unity, $cos\psi|_{max}=1$ in Eq.~(\ref{eq:App_PhiMax}); (3) the $t$ integration up to zero, $t^{\ast}=0$ in Eq.~(\ref{eq:App_tMin}).
+The contributions from $s$- and $u$ channels (panels b and c in Fig.~\ref{fig:TwoBody_Diag}) are not divergent for small momentum transfers due to the finite heavy quark mass ($m_{c}=1.5\rm~GeV$ and $m_{b}=4.75\rm~GeV$).
+Therefore, the $su$ channel contributions for the energy loss and momentum diffusion coefficients can be obtained directly by modifying the integral boundaries in the $t$ channel [Eqs.~(\ref{eq:dEdz_Hard_t_Perturbative}), (\ref{eq:KappaT_Hard_t_Perturbative}) and (\ref{eq:KappaL_Hard_t_Perturbative})]: (1) the $|\vec{p}_{2}|$ integration down to zero, $|\vec{p}_{2}|_{min}=0$ in Eq.~(\ref{eq:App_P2Min}); (2) the $cos\psi$ integration up to unity, $cos\psi|_{max}=1$ in Eq.~(\ref{eq:App_PhiMax}); (3) the $t$ integration up to zero, $t^{\ast}=0$ in Eq.~(\ref{eq:App_tMin}).
 We arrive at

-The matrix elements in vacuum, $\overline{|\mathcal{M}^{2}|}$ for $t$-, $s$- and $u$-channels, can be found in Ref.~\cite{Peng:2024zvf, Li:2021nim}.
+The matrix elements in vacuum, $\overline{|\mathcal{M}^{2}|}$ for $t$-, $s$- and $u$ channels, can be found in Ref.~\cite{Peng:2024zvf, Li:2021nim}.